abdullahonden/abdullahonden/README.md

 👋 Hey, I’m @abdullahonden
-Assistant Profesor at Yalova University and Founder of Fabrikod
+Assistant Profesor at Istanbul University and Founder of Fabrikod

 🌱 Developing new technologies, teaching to next generation